wel3kxial/AIGC_Resources/README.md

 <b>  <a href="https://github.com/ggerganov/llama.cpp" target="_blank">  Llama.cpp </a>    </b>

 <h2> Main LLM Development Tips,   Updated June 21, 2023 </h2>
 <p> 1.
-Data is still king - LLMs are great but if you don't have quality clean data you won’t go far.
+Data is still king - LLMs are great but if you don't have quality clean data you won’t go far.</p>
-2. Smaller models can be just as good as larger general models at specific tasks.
-And cheaper!
+<p>2.
+Smaller models can be just as good as larger general models at specific tasks.
+And cheaper!</p>
-3. Fine-tuning is becoming cheaper.
+<p>3.
+Fine-tuning is becoming cheaper.</p>
-4. Evaluation of LLMs is very hard - feels very subjective still.
+<p>4.
+Evaluation of LLMs is very hard - feels very subjective still.</p>
-5. Managed APIs are expensive.
+<p>5.
+Managed APIs are expensive.</p>
-6. "Traditional" ML isn't going anywhere.
+<p>6.
+"Traditional" ML isn't going anywhere.</p>
-7. Memory matters - for both serving and training.
+<p>7.
+Memory matters - for both serving and training.</p>
-8. Information retrieval w/ vector databases is becoming standard pattern.
+<p>8.
+Information retrieval w/ vector databases is becoming standard pattern.</p>
-9. Start w/ prompt engineering and push that to its limits before fine-tuning w/ smaller models.
+<p>9.
+Start w/ prompt engineering and push that to its limits before fine-tuning w/ smaller models.</p>
-10. Use agents/chains only when necessary.
-They are unruly.
+<p>10.
+Use agents/chains only when necessary.
+They are unruly.</p>
-11. Latency is critical for a good user experience.
+<p>11.
+Latency is critical for a good user experience.</p>
-12. Privacy is critical.  </p>
+<p>12.
+Privacy is critical.  </p>